UniMath/agda-unimath/src/foundation/yoneda-identity-types.lagda.md

 ### Inverting yoneda identifications

-We consider two ways of defining the inversion operation on judgmentally compositional identifications: by the judgmentally right unital, and judgmentally left unital concatenation operation on the underlying identity type respectively.
+We consider two ways of defining the inversion operation on yoneda
+identifications: by the judgmentally right unital, and judgmentally left unital concatenation operation on the underlying identity type respectively.
 The former enjoys the computational property

 ```text
   inv reflʸ ≐ reflʸ,